quendera/hexxed_website/content/about.md

+### Contact us

+You can reach us at thehexxedgame@gmail.com or follow us on social media with inquiries, feedback, and more.
+We would love to hear from you!

-*hexxed is developed in Lisbon, Portugal and Berkeley, USA by Gautam Agarwal, Tiago Quendera and Zachary Mainen*
+*hexxed is developed in Lisbon, Portugal and Berkeley, USA by Gautam Agarwal, Tiago Quendera, Mani Hamidi and Zachary Mainen*